shnam7/sass-wdk/README.md

 # Sass WDK - Sass Web Development Kit
 Sass programming library extension for web style developers.

-Importing any part of this toolkit will generate no CSS output, unless mixins are specifically called.
+Importing any part of this toolkit will not generate any CSS output without explicit mixin calls.
-So, you can have this tool on your side with no output overhead concern, and use it whenever necessary.

 ## Installation